isomerpages/govtech-corp/media/technews/_posts/2019-10-19-post-GovTech expert shows you how to prevent cyber eavesdropping.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="GovTech’s Mr Tan Peng Chong shares how organisations can better protect their digital assets from external eavesdropping and influence." src="/images/technews/GovTech_expert_shows_you_how_to_prevent_cyber_eavesdropping_1.jpg">
 </div>
-<h3>Electromagnetic radiation emitted from electronic devices could compromise privacy and security.
-GovTech’s Mr Tan Peng Chong shares how organisations can better protect their digital assets from external eavesdropping and influence.</h3>
+<p>Electromagnetic radiation emitted from electronic devices could compromise
+privacy and security.
+GovTech’s Mr Tan Peng Chong shares how organisations can better protect their digital assets from external eavesdropping and influence.</p>
 <p>An antenna, a radio device and a laptop; innocuous as these objects may
 seem, in the right (or wrong) hands, they can be assembled into a formidable tool for eavesdropping.
 Mr Tan Peng Chong, principal cybersecurity specialist